Voice is not dead.

-Despite the din around instant messaging, data and video, Cisco's senior vice president of voice technology, Barry O'Sullivan, said Tuesday that voice will
+Despite the din around instant messaging, data and video, Cisco's senior vice president of voice technology, Barry O'Sullivan, said Tuesday that voice will make up about $15 billion of what will become a $30 billion unified communications (UC) market by 2011.

 He estimated there are 450 million business phones in the world -- all of which will eventually be Internet Protocol (IP) phones.
 So far, Cisco has shipped 17 million IP phones worldwide and combined competitors have deployed another 13 million.